 But wait, you're not done yet.
 This is the moment when you need to watch your website closely.

 As part of your preparation, you have created redirects to the new URLs.
 But you may have missed some.
 This is the time to start monitoring for 404 errors (page not found) and create redirects for those URLs too.

 Create a 404 report in Analytics to see which pages give a 404 page.
 See if you have a new URL for that old page, and create a redirect for it.
-Google explains how to do it.
+Read about it in our blog on monitoring and fixing inbound broken links.
 Watch this report after you launch your new website.
 Do you see many 404s for pages that now have a new URL?
 Create a redirect to fix it.